 Sega has announced it will delist a number of classic Sonic the Hedgehog games ahead of the planned launch for the Sonic Origins collection.
 From 20 May 2022, it appears the games will not be sold as standalone titles, and will only be available to purchase in the full pack.
-Sonic the Hedgehog and Sonic the Hedgehog 2 for Nintendo Switch will remain, but all other versions will be removed.
+Sonic the Hedgehog and Sonic the Hedgehog 2 for

 If you already own these games – there’s nothing to worry about.
 You’ll still be able to play and download these titles from whatever storefront you own them on.
 But if you’re looking to purchase these games individually in future, you may soon be out of luck.